Frequently Asked Questions

 What can I do if my teak is already starting to turn grey?

-If you have had your furniture for several months and have noticed that it has started to turn grey, it is important to treat it with Teak Protector as soon as possible.
-Teak Cleaner and Teak Protector will work together to restore the teak to its natural colour, but applying a protector before the furniture turns grey will mean considerably less work.
+If your teak furniture has been outdoors for several months and has begun to turn grey, it is important to treat it with Teak Protector as soon as possible.
+Using Teak Cleaner followed by Teak Protector will help restore the wood’s natural colour, but applying a protector before the furniture starts to grey requires considerably less effort and helps maintain its original honey-gold appearance for longer.

 What should I do if my garden furniture is very badly weathered?